HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Digital ChannelsWeeklyBroken links, inactive accountsPerception of unprofessionalism

-International businesses face additional complexity.
+International businesses face extra complexity.
 Country codes, time zones, and local formatting conventions create confusion.
 A US customer might not recognise a UK mobile number format.
 Clear labelling and multiple format options reduce friction for global customers.

-Future Directions
+Future directions

 Artificial intelligence and automation offer promising solutions.
 Government databases like Minnesota’s business data systems are beginning to offer APIs that could enable real-time verification of official business information.
-Imagine a future where your business information automatically updates across all platforms when you file official changes.
+Imagine a future where your business information updates across all platforms automatically when you file official changes.

 Myth: “Once I fix my listings, I’m done.”